 The “Soul of Cordoba” light and sound show is €18 — see below.

 The bell tower is €3 — tickets and reservations at a different table just below the tower, if not purchased online.
 Be on time, as it is not possible to join the tour late.

 As the Mezquita is still a fully functioning Roman Catholic Church the usual dress code is applied such as no hats or caps and no bare shoulders or knees.

 Bags bigger than a small day pack are not allowed inside and there is no storage for luggage or strollers.
 Book luggage storage online in Cordoba.

 Guided Tours of the Mezquita in Córdoba

-Guided tours of the Mezquita is usually just over an hour, which is sufficient to see the highlights.
-Afterwards, tour members may stay longer inside if preferred.
+Guided tours of the Mezquita are usually just over an hour, which is sufficient to see the highlights.
+Afterward, tour members may stay longer inside if preferred.
 Tours that include a climb of the tower, which is done unguided, usually allow for an hour extra time.